K. J. Baby

-K. J. Baby (born 27 February 1954) is an Indian writer and film director from the Kerala state.
+K. J. Baby (27 February 1954 − August or September 2024) was an Indian writer and film director from the Kerala state.
+He was a Dalit writer and followed left ideology.
+He worked for Tribal education throughout his life.

-Life
+Early life

+Baby was born into a settler Christian family in Kannur.
+During his late teens, he shifted to Wayanad.
+He married Shirly and had two daughters, Geethi and Santhi.
+Shirly died in 2021.
+He used to take part in the cultural activities during the Naxal movement in 1970s.

+Career

 Baby's literary works include Nadugaddika, Mavelimantam and Bespurkana.
 Mavelimantam won the Kerala Sahitya Akademi Award in 1994.
 Baby and his wife Shirly founded Kanavu, an alternative school/commune for Wayanad's Adivasi children.
 He directed the film Guda (The Cage, 2003) which told the story of Kattunayakar tribe.